-Trenberth also says El Nino can lock in weather patterns like a meteorological highway, so that storms keep coming down the same track.
+MONTAGNE: Trenberth also says El Nino can lock in weather patterns like a meteorological highway, so that storms keep coming down the same track.
 True, those storms have been big ones - record breakers.
 But meteorologist Jeff Masters, with the Web site Weather Underground, says it's average temperatures - not snowfall - that really measure climate change.

-Mr. JEFF MASTERS (Meteorologist): Because if it's cold enough to snow, you will get snow.
+JEFF MASTERS: Because if it's cold enough to snow, you will get snow.
 We still have winter, even though the temperatures have warmed on average, oh, about 1 degree Fahrenheit over the past 100 years.

-Mr. MASTERS: In that kind of a climate, youll have more frequent extreme events, heat waves and so on.
+MASTERS: In that kind of a climate, you'll have more frequent extreme events, heat waves and so on.
 But again, none of those individual events is proof in itself that the climate is changing.